-Targeted - You need to use data and analytics to help you understand where to market before you market.
-Your marketing resources must be allocated to target consumers and businesses who haven't chosen your bank yet, but could and should.

-ROI Focused - You must define what and how you will measure success before you market, not after.
-Make sure your marketing investment is working to create tangible, measurable results.

-People - invest in training your team: Too often our industry treats training as an event rather than a way of life.
-Employees who do not understand your product will never be able to recognize opportunities with customers let alone speak in terms of benefits rather than features.
+- Targeted You need to use data and analytics to help you understand where to market before you market.
+Your marketing resources must be allocated to target consumers and businesses who haven't chosen your bank yet, but could and should. - ROI Focused You must define what and how you will measure success before you market, not after.
+Make sure your marketing investment is working to create tangible, measurable results. - People Invest in training your team.
+Too often, our industry treats training as an event rather than a way of life.
+Employees who do not understand your product will never be able to recognize opportunities with customers, let alone speak in terms of benefits rather than features.
 It is crucial your institution commits to regular training initiatives regarding your products and services.
-Then once you have trained everything, start over and do it again - knowledge leaks unless it is reinforced regularly.
+Then once you have trained for everything, start over and do it again knowledge leaks unless it is reinforced regularly.

 The actions of high-performing banks tell the story.
 Banks that invest in growth reap the greatest rewards.
-While it may not be intuitive, make sure you have all of the right strategies in place to capitalize on the growth opportunities that present themselves in any environment.
+Although it may not be intuitive, make sure you have all of the right strategies in place to capitalize on the growth opportunities that present themselves in any environment.

-Sean C. Payant, Ph.D., is Chief Strategy Officer at Haberfeld, a data-driven consulting firm specializing in core relationships and profitability growth for community-based financial institutions.
-Sean can be reached at (402)-323-3614 or sean@haberfeld.com.
+Sean C. Payant, Ph.D., is chief strategy officer at Haberfeld, a data-driven consulting firm specializing in core relationships and profitability growth for community-based financial institutions.
+Contact Sean at 402-323-3614 or sean@haberfeld.com.
+Haberfeld is an MBA associate member.